Wolfwood Refuge Donate Now

 Destiny:

-Destiny is our resident bundle of energy.
-She came to Wolfwood May of 2012 just a few hours before we lost our beloved Tonka.
+Destiny came to Wolfwood May of 2012 just a few hours before we lost our beloved Tonka.
 She got her name because fate seems to have made it her destiny to fill the void left by Tonka's departure even before we knew it would happen.
 Destiny came from people who have many wolves and wolfdogs on chains and running loose getting in trouble.
 They had a litter and didn't even know it, so those animals are feral and causing trouble.
 All of Destiny's littermates were sold at 4 weeks of age.
-Because she had a bad eye they, took her to the Durango animal shelter where the wonderful staff there took her in, gave Destiny her first shots, and called us.
-She is was very small, but just a sweetheart.
+Because she had a bad eye they took her to the Durango animal shelter where the wonderful staff there took her in, gave Destiny her first shots, and called us.
+She was very small, but just a sweetheart.
 We took her to Dr. Wagner who operated on her eye and was able to save her vision.
-The circle of life is always ongoing here at WolfWood.
-Destiny lived with Odin until he needed surgery and required peace and quiet to recover.
-She now lives with Ipo who can match her energy level.

 Back to Top